-- Switch off the tractor and secure it.
+Switch off the tractor and secure it.

-- dio≍

-- Close the ball valve.

-- Connect the machine's hydraulic couplings to the connections on the double-acting control devices.

-- Roll up the control ropes and store them in the tractor cab.
+- Close the ball valve. - Connect the machine's hydraulic couplings to the connections on the double-acting control devices. - Unroll the control cables and lay them in the tractor cab.

 Hydraulic line Marking

 Pressure line red

 Return line yellow